 From convenient short-cuts to little-known freebies, here are 25 must-know tips and tricks to squeezing every last bit of value out of the One.

-Every Xbox One game will require you to do a mandatory install onto the console's hard drive, even those that you buy on a physical disc.
+Most Xbox One games will require you to do a mandatory install onto the console's hard drive, even those that you buy on a physical disc.
 It's a bit of a pain, but you can speed up the installation time by first disconnecting from Xbox Live (either remove the Ethernet cable from the console for wired connections or choose disconnect from Xbox Live under the console's Network settings), running the installation as normal and then re-establishing your connection again afterwards.
-Rumour has it that Microsoft is right now working on an update that will allow you to pre-load games prior to their release date, so hopefully waiting around to play brand new games will soon be a thing of the past.

 By default, if you insert a disc or Blu-ray into your Xbox One it'll play automatically – assuming you've already downloaded the free Blu-ray app, of course.
 If you've played a Blu-ray disc before and you reinsert it into the console, it'll boot up from the point at which you last stopped watching.
 However, if you prefer to delay disc start-up until you choose to do so manually, you can disable auto-play by going to Settings > Disc & Blu-ray - and unchecking the boxes that read 'Play Disc Automatically' or 'Resume Playback'.